Allyn Wergin, R.D.N.

-Sea salt has become increasingly popular in recent years.
-We see it as a main ingredient in many desserts and snacks — and many recipes call for it by name.
-Oftentimes, terms such as organic, natural and pure also accompany products that contain sea salt, alluding that it's a healthy alternative to table salt.
+Sea salt has become increasingly popular.
+It's seen as a main ingredient in many desserts and snacks, and many recipes call for it by name.
+Often, terms such as "organic," "natural" and "pure" also accompany products that contain sea salt, alluding that it's a healthy alternative to table salt.
 But is it really a reason to put the salt shaker back on the table?

-The reason experts recommend limiting salt in your diet is because this common food topper contains sodium.
+Experts recommend limiting salt of any kind in your diet because this common food topper contains sodium.
 For some people, sodium can increase blood pressure because it holds excess fluid in the body.
-The sodium content of sea salt and table salt is identical at 40 percent when measured by weight (i.e. grams).
-However, because some sea salt may have larger crystals than table salt, sea salt may have less sodium by volume because fewer crystals will fit in a measuring device — such as a spoon.
-All in all, there is no significant difference in the sodium content of regular table salt and sea salt.
+The sodium content of sea salt and table salt is identical — 40% when measured by weight.
+However, some sea salt may have larger crystals than table salt, so the sea salt may have less sodium by volume because fewer crystals will fit in a measuring device such as a spoon.

 Whether you choose to use sea salt or table salt, remember to use in moderation.
 Better yet, experiment with herbs and spices to add flavor to your food and keep the salt shaker off the table.